docker/docs/engine/swarm/services.md

 the following example, the service only runs on nodes with the [label](engine/swarm/manage-nodes.md#add-or-remove-label-metadata) `region` set to `east`.
-If no appropriately-labelled nodes are available, deployment will fail.
+If no appropriately-labelled nodes are available, deployment fails.
 The `--constraint` flag uses an equality operator (`==` or `!=`).
-For replicated services, it is possible that all services will run on the same node, or each node will only run one replica, or that some nodes won't run any replicas.
-For global services, the service will run on every node that meets the placement constraint and any
+For replicated services, it is possible that all services run on the same node, or each node only runs one replica, or that some nodes don't run any replicas.
+For global services, the service runs on every node that meets the placement constraint and any
 [resource requirements](#reserve-cpu-or-memory-for-a-service).